Hermione Knox, Countess of Ranfurly: Second World War

 The Ranfurlys were on a stalking holiday in Scotland when the news came that Nazi Germany had invaded Poland.
 Cutting short their trip, they returned to London, where a telegram awaited them from Dan's Yeomanry regiment, the Sherwood Rangers, telling him to report to duty in Nottinghamshire.
 Dan turned to their portly cook-butler, Whitaker, and asked if he was coming too.
 Hermione recorded that "Whitaker sat there looking fat and rather red, and he said, 'To the war my Lord?' and Dan said 'Yes'.
 And Whitaker said: 'Very good, my Lord,' as though Dan had asked for a cup of coffee."
-The exchange was to provide the title of Lady Ranfurly's war diaries, which proved to be an unexpected publishing success in the 1990s.
+The exchange was to provide the title of Lady Ranfurly's war diaries, To War with Whitaker, which proved to be an unexpected publishing success in the 1990s.

 On their first wedding anniversary, Lord Ranfurly left with the Sherwood Rangers for a posting to British-controlled Palestine.
 Regulations barred wives of the Yeomanry from joining their husbands at the front.
 However, Hermione ignored the rules, and in February 1940 managed to obtain a passage to Egypt from a shady London travel agent, arriving in Palestine two weeks later.

 Hermione thought that with her secretarial skills, she would easily find a job in the Middle East.
 It proved more difficult than expected, and in September 1940 a one-eyed brigadier ordered her forcible repatriation to Britain with other "illegal wives".
 Determined not to be separated from her husband, she jumped ship from the RMS Empress of Britain at Cape Town, and succeeded in obtaining an aeroplane ticket back to Egypt by implying to a travel agent that she was a spy on a secret mission.
 The Empress of Britain was sunk shortly after.